NSSL Research: Tornadoes

 Tornado Forecasting

 NSSL's Warn-on-Forecast project aims to create highly detailed computer weather forecast models that predict what the atmosphere will look like in the future.
-These models are unique because they will use the latest weather observations and radar scans to continuously re-compute forecasts.
-We want these forecasts to accurately predict when and where tornadoes will occur in the next hour so forecasters can issue warnings based on that forecast and give people more time to find shelter.
+These models are unique because they use the latest weather observations and radar scans to continuously re-compute forecasts.
+We want these forecasts to accurately predict when and where tornadoes will occur in the next hour so forecasters can issue warnings guided by that forecast and give people more time to find shelter.

 Tornado Preparedness

-We are very involved in shaping a “Weather Ready Nation” to improve the public's preparedness for extreme weather.
-We are looking at ways to improve the forecast and warning system, communicate threats to the public, increase community resilience, and identify gaps in our current understanding of planning, coordination and decision-making in a community.
+NSSL helped shape the “Weather Ready Nation” initiative to improve the public's preparedness for extreme weather, including tornadoes.
+Not only are we are looking at ways to improve the forecast and warning system, efforts to conduct and translate social science into improved preparedness have expanded considerably with the VORTEX-southeast and VORTEX-USA program.
+These efforts include better communicate threats to the public, increase community resilience, and identify gaps in our current understanding of planning, coordination and decision-making in a community.

-More than 50 researchers and students deploy a wide-ranging suite of instruments to collect data on supercell thunderstorms across the Great Plains during 2019 and 2020.
-The TORUS project aims at understanding the relationships between severe thunderstorms and tornado formation.
+More than 50 researchers and students deployed a wide-ranging suite of instruments to collect data on supercell thunderstorms and tornadoes across the Great Plains during 2019 and again in 2022 and 2023.
+The TORUS project aims at better understanding the relationships between severe thunderstorms and tornado formation, particularly the fine-scale storm-internal features that impact tornado protential.

 2016–2018—VORTEX-SE